riboviz/riboviz/docs/user/prep-riboviz-config.md

 ## Configuration parameters

-The RiboViz workflows also support the following configuration parameters.
+The workflow also supports the following configuration parameters.
 All directory and file paths can be relative or absolute.
-If relative then they are relative to the directory the RiboViz workflows are invoked from.
+If relative then they are relative to the directory the workflow is invoked from.

 | Parameter | Description |
 | --------- | ----------- |